alyab16/Numerical-Methods-Optimization-Project/README.md

-# Numerical-Methods-Optimization-Project
+# Numerical Methods Optimization Project

-## This project implements numerical methods like LU factorization and iterative improvement to analyze the convergence and stability of solving large linear systems in MATLAB.
+This project implements numerical methods like LU factorization and iterative improvement to analyze the convergence and stability of solving large linear systems in MATLAB.

 It was developed as a project for numerical analysis and optimization.
 The goal was to demonstrate proficiency in mathematical and matrix programming.